- Learning Centre

-The Court of Queen’s Bench did the same with an Etiquette Guide for Online Hearings, which confirmed that this approach applies to online proceedings as well as those in-person:
+The Court of King’s Bench did the same with an Etiquette Guide for Online Hearings, which confirmed that this approach applies to online proceedings as well as those in-person:

 All policies with respect to the use of recording equipment in courtrooms apply to Online Hearings.
 Recording, live streaming or broadcasting the video or audio of any Online Hearing by Counsel, parties, witnesses, any member of the public or the media is strictly prohibited.

 Unless otherwise provided in this Notice, Online Hearings are governed by the same set of expectations and rules as in-person hearings.
 Counsel, parties, members of the media, and others who participate in Online Hearings are expected to conduct themselves as though they are physically appearing in a courtroom.